 Music

 Music hones skills such as confidence, responsibility, teamwork, discipline, and organization, and ignites creativity in our students.
+Every student takes music class throughout the school year.
 Instruction focuses on basic elements of music, such as rhythm, harmony, and melody and intellectualizing music—hearing, reading, and writing.
 Students learn the cultural and historical contexts of various works to discern and appreciate stylistic differences, ultimately developing their musical taste.

 Performing Arts